FANTASY ZONE

 s

-Here is another gem for the PC Engine system, technically polished, colorful with an excellent soundtrack - as long as cotton-candy is your cup of tea though ^^ but if it does then the game is a treat.
+Here is another gem for the PC Engine system, technically polished, colorful with an excellent soundtrack - as long as cotton-candy is your cup of tea though ^^ but if it is, then the game is a treat.
 One dark spot, however, is the high difficulty level and the lack of continues (which is a plague common to a many PC Engine games...), but cheating (pause -pause -pause ^^ and the cheat code) and perseverance can get you to see the end of this one, and believe me, this is totally worth it !

 PLEASE CLICK HERE IF VGDEN GAME MENU IS MISSING